DataCurationNetwork/data-primers/Clinical Trials Data Curation Primer /clinical-trials-data-curation-primer.md

 # Introduction to Clinical Trials Data

 Clinical trials data are a specific type of [human participant data](https://github.com/DataCurationNetwork/data-primers/blob/master/Human%20Participants%20Data%20Essentials%20Data%20Curation%20Primer/human-participants-data-essentials-data-curation-primer.md).
 This data is generated through a clinical study in which a new drug or medical approach is studied for therapeutic, preventative, or diagnostic uses on individuals; clinical studies and their data determine if these new drugs or medical approaches are deemed both safe and effective for people.
-[These studies] (https://clinicaltrials.gov/ct2/about-studies/learn#WhatIs) can also show researchers whether existing research is confirmed, if there are better approaches, or if there are potential harms to participants (U.S. National Library of Medicine, 2019, March).
+[These studies](https://clinicaltrials.gov/ct2/about-studies/learn#WhatIs) can also show researchers whether existing research is confirmed, if there are better approaches, or if there are potential harms to participants (U.S. National Library of Medicine, 2019, March).

 Clinical trials are a type of clinical study that takes a controlled approach to studying the effects of new medical devices and drugs, or new methods and behaviors for participants.
 Since these trials are introducing something new into the lives of participants, they are also called interventional studies.
 These are different from observational studies, which are a different type of clinical study that will not be covered in this primer.
-There are many different types of clinical trials such as open, single-blind, crossover, etc., and documentation and data will differ depending on the [type of clinical trial] (https://www.scientific-european-federation-osteopaths.org/different-types-of-clinical-trials/).
+There are many different types of clinical trials such as open, single-blind, crossover, etc., and documentation and data will differ depending on the [type of clinical trial](https://www.scientific-european-federation-osteopaths.org/different-types-of-clinical-trials/).

 ![](Clincal1.JPG)